-Catchment Characteristics

-Field Variable Description 1 WSA Watershed (drainage) area Size is in (ha).
+Catchmen Catchment Characteristics Field Variable Description 1 WSA Watershed (drainage) area Size is in (ha).
 If this is a second extreme and its flow joins the first extreme area flow but does not flow through the first extreme area a (-) sign is added to the front of the second extreme area WSA making it a negative number.
-This tells the program to add the second area WSA to the first extreme area when pertaining to water flow.
+This tells the program to add the second area WSA to the first extreme area when

-Field Variable Description 2 CHL Distance from outlet to most distant point on watershed (Channel length) The channel length is the distance along the channel from the outlet to the most distant point on the watershed.
-Often in small areas (approx. 1 ha) there is no defined channel.
-In such cases the length is measured along a concentrated flow path or it can simply be estimated from the length-width ratio of the watershed.
-For areas ≤ 20 ha, the channel length measurement is not critical.
-In such cases, enter 0.
-Units are kilometers (metric) or miles (English).
-If this is an EXTREME subarea then Channel Length of Routing Reach MUST EQUAL Distance from Outlet.
-If this is a DOWNSTREAM subarea then Channel Length of Routing Reach can NOT BE EQUAL to Distance from Outlet.
-If unknown, enter 0.
-3 CHD Channel depth Depth of the channel in meters.
-If unknown, enter 0.
-4 CHS Mainstream channel slope The average channel slope is computed by dividing the difference in elevation between the watershed outlet and the most distant point by CHL.
-For small areas this measurement is not critical because CHL and CHS are only used in estimating the watershed time of concentration.
-The dominant portion of the time of concentration is involved with overland rather than channel flow in small watersheds.
-Slope is expressed as units of drop per unit of distance. (m/m).
-If unknown, enter 0.
-5 CHN Manning's N for channel.
-If the channel conducting runoff to the edge of the field is winding and/or contains obstructions, water flow rates will be reduced, and sediment will have an opportunity to settle.
-The channel roughness factor is referred to as the Manning's "n" value.
-The table contains suggested values of Manning's "n" for various condition channel flow (Chow 1959).
-Chow has a very extensive list of Manning's roughness coefficients.
-These values represent only a small portion of those listed in his book.
-If unknown, enter 0.
-Table 2.1: Suggested values of Manning's "n" for various condition channel flow (Chow 1959)

-Characteristics of Channel Value Chosen Range A. Excavated or dredged 1.
-Earth, straight and uniform 0.0250 0.016 - 0.033 2.
-Earth, winding and sluggish 0.0350 0.023 - 0.050 3.
-Not maintained, weeds and brush 0.0750 0.040 - 0.140 B. Natural Streams 1.
-Few trees, stones or brush 0.0500 0.025 - 0.065 2.
+Field Variable Description 2 CHL Distance from outlet to most distant point The channel length is the distance along the distant point in the subarea.
+Often in small such cases the length is measured along a co- simply be estimated from the length-width 20 ha, the channel length measurement is no channel data is not available, CHL can be se estimate CHL.
+Units are kilometers (metric EXTREME subarea then Channel Length o Distance from Outlet.
+If this is a DOWNST Length of Routing Reach can NOT BE EQU If channel data is not available, enter 0. e channel from the areas there is no concentrated flow p ratio of the waters ot critical.
+In such et to 0 and allow to c) or miles (Engliss f Routing Reach I REAM subarea th e outlet to the most defined channel.
+In path or it can shed.
+For areas \leq n cases where the model to sh).
+If this is an MUST EQUAL nen Channel 3 CHD Channel depth Depth of the channel in meters.
+If unknown n, enter 0.
+4 CHS Mainstream channel slope The average channel slope is computed by o between the watershed outlet and the most of areas this measurement is not critical becau estimating the watershed time of concentrat time of concentration is involved with over small watersheds.
+Slope is expressed as un (m/m).
+If unknown, enter 0. distant point by C se CHL and CHS tion.
+The dominat land rather than cl HL.
+For small are only used in nt portion of the nannel flow in 5 CHN Manning's N for channel.
+If the channel conducting runoff to the edge contains obstructions, water flow rates will an opportunity to settle.
+The channel rough Manning's "n" value.
+The table contains su various condition channel flow (Chow 1959 Manning's roughness coefficients.
+These v of those listed in his book.
+If unknown, ent Table 2.1: Suggested values of Manning's channel flow (Chow 1959) be reduced, and s mess factor is refe ggested values of).
+Chow has a ve alues represent or er 0. ediment will have erred to as the Manning's "n" for ery extensive list of ally a small portion Characteristics of Channel Value Chosen Range A. Excavated or dredged 1.
+Earth, straight and uniform 2.
+Earth, winding and sluggish 3.
+Not maintained, weeds and brush B. Natural Streams 1.
+Few trees, stones or brush 2.
+House time and hearth 0.0250 0.0350 0.0750 0.0500 $\begin{array}{c} 0.016 - 0.033 \\ 0.023 - 0.050 \\ 0.040 - 0.140 \\ \end{array}$ 2.
 Heavy timber and brush 0.1000 0.050 - 0.150